-In accordance with the rules, all drawings included with the original request were marked with revision dates and notes detailing the revisions and were signed and sealed by a professional engineer.
-Additionally, all text revisions required as a result of this response are marked in the redline/strikeout copies included with this submittal.
+"...
+Additionally, all text revisions required as a result of this response are marked in the redline/strikeout copies included within this submittal.

-Regarding the justification for the revision to the drawings, we request the revisions to Exhibit 4.4 and Exhibit 4.5, Sheet 1 of 2 to adjust the final contours of Tract 1 and to revise the tie-in details to differentiate between the Subtitle D and pre-Subtitle D areas.
-As shown on Exhibit 4.4, the final cover system for Subtitle D areas will be 18" lower than the final cover system for the pre-Subtitle D area due to replacing the 18" clay infiltration layer in the Subtitle D final cover system with a geosynthetic clay liner.
-Additionally, we request revisions to Exhibit 4.1 to remove notes no longer applicable to the site and to Exhibit 4.3 to revise the final cover system details for the Subtitle D areas to represent the alternative final cover system design.
+Regarding the justification for the revisions to the drawings, we request the revisions to Exhibit 4.5, Sheet 1 of 2 to adjust the final contours of Tract 1 and to revise the tie-in details to differentiate between the Subtitle D and pre-Subtitle D areas.
+As shown on Exhibit 4.4, the final cover system for Subtitle D areas will be 18" lower than the final cover system for the pre-Subtitle D area due to replacing the clay infiltration layer in the Subtitle D final cover system with a geosynthetic clay layer.
+Additionally, we request revisions to Exhibit 4.1 to remove notes no longer applicable to the site and to Exhibit 4.3 to revise the final cover system details for the Subtitle D areas to represent the alternative final cover system design."